Airbag Injury Damages Claims in Arizona

 The United States National Highway Traffic Safety Administration identified roughly 175 fatalities caused by airbag accidents, while 104 of these fatalities included children.
 Of course, the first airbag fatality was not recorded until 1994, when they were becoming more common in automobiles.

 Essentially, an airbag is a device used to protect individuals while traveling in our vehicles in the case of an automobile accident.
 There are typically a variety of airbags that deploy in modern day vehicles to protect from all angles and to aid in preventing injuries.

 If you or someone you love has been involved in an automobile accident which resulted in an injury caused by an airbag, you may be entitled to compensation for your losses and damages.
-Our attorneys believe that if a negligent individual causes an accident, they should be held accountable for all the damages, losses, medical expenses, and pain and suffering they have caused.
+Our auto accident attorneys believe that if a negligent individual causes an accident, they should be held accountable for all the damages, losses, medical expenses, and pain and suffering they have caused.